andreicesmegi/python_port_scanvaganza/README.md

 # python_port_scanvaganza
-Port Scanner, IP detecter and Banner Grabber
+Port Scanner, IP detecter, Banner Grabber and Subdomain scanner.

 THIS IS MY FIRST EXPERIENCE CODING SOMETHING USEFULL IN PYTHON.
 I INTEND TO USE THIS CODE FOR CYBERSECURITY STUDYING ONLY.